grafana/loki/docs/sources/send-data/alloy/_index.md

 ## Installing Alloy

 To get started with Grafana Alloy and send logs to Loki, you need to install and configure Alloy.
-You can follow the [official documentation](https://grafana.com/docs/alloy/latest/get-started/install/) to install Alloy on your preferred platform.
+You can follow the [Alloy documentation](https://grafana.com/docs/alloy/latest/get-started/install/) to install Alloy on your preferred platform.

 ## Components of Alloy for logs